AntonioMM8506/Platzi_Python_Selenium/README.md

 ```

 ## Important Note
-:warning: Some of the current methods could be deprecated, depending of the version of selenium you are runing.
+:warning: Some of the current methods could be deprecated, depending of the version of selenium you are running. :warning: